-The module then places the command in the command priority queue (if the queue is not already full; maximum capacity is 16 commands), and returns a response block to tell the ladder logic whether or not the command has been successfully added to the queue.
+When the module receives this request block, it builds the command, places the command in the command priority queue (if the queue is not already full; maximum capacity is 100 commands), and returns a response block to tell the ladder logic whether or not the command has been successfully added to the queue.

-Word Offset Description 0 Reserved 1 This word contains the next read request block identification code.
+Word Offset Description 0 Reserved 1 This word contains the next write request block identification code.
 2 This word contains the result of the event request.
-If a value of one is present, the command was issued.
-If a value of zero is present, no room was found in the command priority queue.
-3 to 248 Spare 249 This word contains the block identification code 2000 to 2029 requested by the processor.
+If a value of one (1) is present, the command was successfully added to the queue.
+If a value of zero (0) is present, no room was found in the command priority queue.
+3 to 248 Spare 249 This word contains the block identification code 2000 requested by the processor.

-Word 2 of the block can be used by the ladder logic to determine if the command was successfully added to the command priority queue.
-The command will fail if the queue for the Client is already full at the time when the Event Command block is received by the module.
+Word 2 of the block can be used by the ladder logic to determine whether or not the command was successfully added to the command priority queue.
+The command will fail if the queue for the port is already full at the time when the Event Command block is received by the module.